-GDS II is a database file format which is the de facto industry standard for data exchange of integrated circuit or IC layout artwork.
+GDS II is a database file format which is the industry standard for data exchange of integrated circuit or IC layout artwork.
 It is a binary file format representing planar geometric shapes, text labels, and other information about the layout in hierarchical form.
-The data can be used to reconstruct all or part of the artwork to be used in sharing layouts, transferring artwork between different tools, or creating photo masks.
+The data can be used to reconstruct all or part of the artwork used in sharing layouts, transferring artwork between different tools, or creating photo masks.
 Initially, GDS II was designed as a format used to control integrated circuit photo mask plotting.
 Despite its limited set of features and low data density, it became the industry's default format for transfer of IC layout data between design tools of different vendors, all of which (at that time) operated with often incompatible and proprietary data formats.
 The file format was originally developed by Calma for its layout design software, "Graphic Data System" ("GDS") and "GDS II".
 Currently, the format is owned by Cadence Design Systems.
 GDS II files are usually the final output product of the IC design cycle and are given to silicon foundries for IC fabrication.
 GDS II files were originally placed on magnetic tapes.
-This moment was fittingly called "tape out" though it is not the original root of the term.
+This point in production was fittingly called "tape out" though it is not the original root of the term.
 Objects contained in a GDS II file are grouped by assigning numerical attributes to them including "layer number", "datatype" or "texttype".
-While these attributes were designed to correspond to the "layers of material" used in manufacturing an integrated circuit, their meaning rapidly became more abstract to reflect the way that the physical layout is designed.
+These attributes were designed to correspond to the "layers of material" used in manufacturing an integrated circuit however, their meaning rapidly became more abstract to reflect the way that the physical layout is designed.

 If enabled, shapes on disabled layers are ignored and not stored during a GDSII save.